 Micro-journaling, reimagined

-Capture sparks before
+Capture sparks before they disappear

 Not every thought needs a full journal entry.
 Beacon captures the sparks — the observations, ideas, and fragments that make up your day.